rime/rime-cantonese/README-en.md

 ### Regional Character Variations

 This schema uses the OpenCC standard character set by default--coded as「傳統漢字」in the file.
-If you want to switch over to the Hong Kong, Taiwan or Mainland Chinese standard, click <kbd>Ctrl</kbd> + <kbd>`</kbd> and choose the relevant standard from the options list.
+If you want to switch over to the Hong Kong, Taiwanese or Mainland Chinese standard, click <kbd>Ctrl</kbd> + <kbd>`</kbd> and choose the relevant standard from the options list.

 ### Reverse lookup